Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Content-

-1. bootstrap modal taken directly from bootstraps components. https://getbootstrap.com/
+1. Bootstrap modal taken directly from bootstraps components https://getbootstrap.com/

 2. W3C Schools; Used for the cards in Meet the aviatrices section (index.html) and meet-the-aviatrices.html, and for the border around the gallery section (index.html), and gallery.html. https://w3schools.com

-3. Google Fonts for font styles; https://fonts.google.com/
+3. Google Fonts for font styles https://fonts.google.com/

 4. All statistical information taken from-
   * International society of women pilots. https://www.iswap.org/